SeanKilleen/seankilleen.github.io/_posts/2021-08-24-how-to-use-github-codespaces-with-your-docfx-project.md

 ## What's Next?

-* I'd love for it to be a little easier for folks to build and run the site.
+* (Update: [done!](https://github.com/nunit/docs/pull/574)) I'd love for it to be a little easier for folks to build and run the site.
 I'll figure out the recommended approach to allow folks to open a terminal and run `build` or `serve` without having to know the directory.
 Not sure if it'll be a `.bashrc` file, or something with VS Code settings and aliases, or the command palette -- excited to find out!
-* Our build process uses `cSpell` and `markdown-lint`, both of which are installed as `npm` global packages.
+* (Update: [done!](https://github.com/nunit/docs/pull/574)) Our build process uses `cSpell` and `markdown-lint`, both of which are installed as `npm` global packages.
 I plan to update our Codespaces container image to install node and those packages, and then to add some shortcuts to easily enable their use.
 * I love the idea of using the [VS Code Tour extension](https://github.com/microsoft/codetour) to show people around the place, so I'll probably try to do something with that too.

 ## Check it out!